alicebartlett/alicebartlett.github.io/_posts/sewing/2021-09-12-eve-trousers-check.md

 ![Side](/assets/img/sewing/eve-jacob/sassy.jpeg)

 This linen is [Jacob's Check](https://merchantandmills.com/store/cloth/sustainable/linen-sustainable/jacobs-check/).
 When I washed it, it went extremely wibbly-wobbly and to my shame I couldn't be bothered to iron it out so everything is a bit wonky.

+I lengthened them by an inch which I'm pleased I did as they'd be a bit small for me otherwise.

 I'm going to make a denim pair next probably.